Death of Captain Marvel (Marvel Graphic Novel #1)

 Chronological Placement Considerations: The MCP places this about a year prior to publication date, in between Avengers #211-212, most likely due to the inclusion of Henry Pym as a member of the Avengers.
+I have it slightly later, between Avengers #212-213, which is still while Pym is on the team and before he's court-martialed.
 See also the notes above about Silver Surfer and Medusa.

 Continuity Insert?
 N